-Type/ Number Suggestion Explanation; Purpose Implementation Frequency A. 1 Seek to partner with the Advisory Council to sponsor forums on MPO/ RTAC defined topics and questions The Advisory Council is a primary arm of public involvement for the MPO; to generate useful public input to the MPO for its decision making Plan special Advisory Council/ MPO forums in collaboration with MPO; seek involvement of a broad set of Advisory Council and MPO-related participants At least one a year A. 2 Collaborate with MAPC on specially targeted public outreach events One or two events per year A. 3 Conduct more evaluations of public-participation program effectiveness Important to know how well the Program is performing and where improvements are needed Implement a more rigorous program of data collection and a regular schedule for evaluations Data collection, ongoing; evaluations, annually A. 4 Post more News Flashes; cover more topics Use the website and News Flashes as the initial media for MPO news and convert them to other media for broad distribution; to interest and inform the public Prepare News Flashes related to major actions at MPO, Advisory Council and AACT meetings; invite participation; feature MPO-funded products Ongoing A. 5 Send more press releases on MPO activities Use the MPO's News Flashes as the basis for short press releases; to increase opportunities for media coverage and public participation Expand News Flash text into press release format and distribute through MPOmedia Ongoing A 6 Encourage forwarding of email notices and News Flash postings Sensitize recipients to importance of forwarding MPO notices and updates; to expand distribution of MPO notices to involve new parties Incorporate text into all MPOinfo messages that encourages recipients to forward notices Ongoing A. 7 Track publication of MPO news Explore which organizations are publishing MPO news; to gauge effectiveness and know where there are gaps in outreach Research cost of tracking publication of MPO news; if feasible, plan and implement a program Ongoing
+Type/ Commention Eurlandian Ruman Implementation Francis Number A. 1 Suggestion Seek to partner with the Advisory Council to sponsor forums on MPO/ RTAC defined topics and questions Explanation; Purpose The Advisory Council is a primary arm of public involvement for the MPO; to generate useful public input to the MPO for its decision making Implementation Plan special Advisory Council/ MPO forums in collaboration with MPO; seek involvement of a broad set of Advisory Council and MPO-related participants At least one a year A. 2 Collaborate with MAPC on specially targeted public outreach events Invite MAPC to partner with the MPO in one or two major outreach events per year; to reach a broader set of participants; improve effectiveness of MPO outreach; incorporate new techniques Work with MAPC (and possibly other partners) to plan one or two forums or special topic discussions One or two events per year A. 3 Conduct more evaluations of public-participation program effectiveness Important to know how well the Program is performing and where improvements are needed Implement a more rigorous program of data collection and a regular schedule for evaluations Data collection, ongoing; evaluations, annually A. 4 Post more News Flashes; cover more topics Use the website and News Flashes as the initial media for MPO news and convert them to other media for broad distribution; to interest and inform the public Prepare News Flashes related to major actions at MPO, Advisory Council and AACT meetings; invite participation; feature MPO-funded products Ongoing A. 5 Send more press releases on MPO activities Use the MPO's News Flashes as the basis for short press releases; to increase opportunities for media coverage and public participation Expand News Flash text into press release format and distribute through MPOmedia Ongoing A 6 Encourage forwarding of email notices and News Flash postings Sensitize recipients to importance of forwarding MPO notices and updates; to expand distribution of MPO notices to involve new parties Incorporate text into all MPOinfo messages that encourages recipients to forward notices Ongoing A. 7 Track publication of MPO news Explore which organizations are publishing MPO news; to gauge effectiveness and know where there are gaps in outreach Research cost of tracking publication of MPO news; if feasible, plan and implement a program Ongoing